 Are you eligible for a discount?

-Beginning in tax year 2016, there is an exemption of the first $100,000 in gross receipts and a proportionate share of net income from the Business Income and Receipts Tax.
+Since tax year 2016, there has been an exemption of the first $100,000 in gross receipts and a proportionate share of net income from the Business Income and Receipts Tax.

 Some tax credits reduce the amount of BIRT owed to the City.
 Regardless of whether your business qualifies for reductions or exemptions, you’re still required to file a BIRT return.